Table of Contents

 UL Innovative Education Award – A recognition award for an existing environmental education program; applications are due on midnight (Eastern Time) on March 12, 2019.

-From the website https://ulinnovationeducation.naaee.net/about: The UL Innovative Education Award is a first-of-its-kind initiative designed to invest up to US $250,000 annually in environmental and STEM education, sustainable communities, and youth empowerment.
+https://ulinnovationeducation.naaee.net/about: The UL Innovative Education Award is a first-of-its-kind initiative designed to invest up to US $250,000 annually in environmental and STEM education, sustainable communities, and youth empowerment.
 We offer recognition awards to increase the impact of existing innovative non-profit programs that use the Environment as a pathway to STEM Learning (E-STEM).

 The award program, designed in collaboration with NAAEE, empowers the next generation of leaders to connect with the natural world, develop evidence-based sustainable solutions for local communities, and nurture a capacity for social responsibility.